petzval/btferret/README.md

 RETURN

 ```
+C
-Number of bytes in packet
+  Number of bytes read
-inbuf[] = received data
+  inbuf[] = read data
-          a terminating zero that is not part of the data is added
+          a termination zero that is not part of the read data
-          so inbuf[Number of bytes] = 0
+          is added so inbuf[Number read] = 0
   *node = Node number of sending node
         Zero on failure

+PYTHON
+  (data,node)
+    data = byte array containing the data
+    node = sending node number
+  Number of bytes read = len(data)

 If returned number of bytes = 0
-the read_error() function returns one of the following:
+the read_error() function returns error reason
-  0 = OK - no error
-  ERROR_TIMEOUT = timed out
-  ERROR_KEY = x key press
-  ERROR_DISCONNECT = Remote device disconnected
-  ERROR_FATAL = some other error

 ```